thanh-ntt/MTVRPTW/README.md

 # MTVRPTW

-This repository contains the implementation of the solution algorithms for Multi-Trip Vehicle Routing Problem with Time Window (MTVRPTW).
+This repository contains the implementation of the solution algorithm for Multi-Trip Vehicle Routing Problem with Time Window (MTVRPTW).

 This is my B.Comp.
 Dissertation.
 The report can be found in Report.pdf.